HomeJapaneseGlossary › baker

 Pronunciation

-パン屋 is written in kanji and katakana.
+パン屋 is written using kanji.
 Romanised as panya, it sounds roughly like "pah-nyah" to an English ear.

 Example sentence